 Delmarva Power provides each customer with SOS Pricing Information on the monthly electric bill.
 Such information will change from time to time as new rates are set for the summer and winter.

 Your bill will essentially look the same.
 The new rates for Standard Offer Service will be reflected in the Supply Charges portion of your bill.
-See our tutorial and brochure on the bill format for Maryland customers.

 The new rates are already available on our Web site at delmarva.com in the Tariff section.